• Skip to primary navigation

 • 14km return.

-• Trailhead: Sunwapta Falls accessible by skis or snowshoes.
+• Trailhead: Sunwapta Falls is accessible by skis or snowshoes.

 • Amenities: 4 tent pads, picnic tables, a fire pit, food storage cables.
 Wood is not available at this site.